FelipeGirardi/News-Shore/README.md

 # NewsShore
-A customizable, multi-language news app in Flutter/Dart
+A multi-language world news app in Flutter/Dart